Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

-are also independent, since they are obtained from a lifting of the vectors of $\gamma$ from the point $q$ outside $\gamma$.
-Hence, to extend the lifting $\delta$ to the remaining points of $M$ we know that for each of the remaining points $p\in l$, the vector $\gamma_{p}$ has to be lifted to the vector

 Since all these vectors lie in the $\rank(l)+1$ dimensional space $\is{\gamma_{l},q}$ and $\is{\delta_{p_{l_{1}}},\ldots,\delta_{p_{l_{b_{l}}}},\delta_{r_{l_{1}}},\ldots,\delta_{r_{l_{\rank(l)-b_{l}}}}}$ forms a hyperplane within this space, the intersection is non-empty.
-Consequently, any lifting of $\gamma$ to $V_{\mathcal{C}(M)}$ is fully determined by first lifting $\restr{\gamma}{S_{M}}$ to a collection in $V_{\mathcal{C}(S_{M})}$, then choosing arbitrary liftings for the $\rank(l) - b_{l}$ points $r_{l_{1}}, \ldots, r_{l_{\rank(l) - b_{l}}}$ for each $l \in \mathcal{L}$, and finally selecting arbitrary liftings for the points corresponding to $M(0)$.
+Consequently, any lifting of $\gamma$ to $V_{\mathcal{C}(M)}$ is fully determined by first lifting $\restr{\gamma}{S_{M}}$ to a collection in $V_{\mathcal{C}(S_{M})}$, then choosing arbitrary liftings for the $\rank(l) - b_{l}$ points $r_{l_{1}}, \ldots, r_{l_{\rank(l) - b_{l}}}$ for each $l \in \Li$, and finally selecting arbitrary liftings for the points corresponding to $M(0)$.
 This process ensures that the desired equality holds. \end{proof}

-Using Lemmas~\ref{22} and~\ref{23}, we establish the following proposition: for a weak-nilpotent matroid $M$, the dimension of the liftings of a realization of $M$ to a collection in the circuit variety is constant.
+Using Lemmas~\ref{22} and~\ref{23}, we establish the following proposition that for a nilpotent matroid $M$, the dimension of the liftings of a realization of $M$ to a collection in the circuit variety is constant.
 This dimension is independent of both the specific realization of $M$ and the point of lifting.